melpirquin/Rock-paper-scissors-lizard-Spock/README.md

 ## My first game
 #### Why this game?

 I started  a junior web development training at Becode.
 We learned how to work with HTML, CSS and JavaScript.
 So this game is a combination from what i have learned the first month.

 Everyone knows the game "rock, paper, scissors".
 Well, who watched the show "The Big Bang Theory".
-Theres is a scene with Sheldon where he explains the game and  added Lizard and Spock to it.
+There is a scene with Sheldon where he explains the game and added Lizard and Spock to it.

 ###Before we play some rules:
 "Scissors cut Paper", "Paper covers Rock", "Rock crushes Lizard",